-A lot has changed since I wrote this tutorial, both in radare2 and in me.
+A lot has changed since I wrote this tutorial, both with radare2 and with me.
 I am now, for several years, a core member in the radare2 team and a maintainer of Cutter, a modern, GUI-based, reverse engineering framework that is powered by radare2.

-It is important to note that r2’s learning curve is pretty steep – although r2 has an amazing GUI called Cutter, it is still young to compete with more mature RE applications such as IDA or Ghidra.
+It is important to note that r2’s learning curve is pretty steep – although it has an amazing GUI called Cutter, which I co-maintain, it is still young to compete with more mature RE applications such as IDA or Ghidra.
 The CLI, however, including its Visual Mode, is still the core of radare2 and where its power lays.
-Because of its complexity I’ll try to make things as clear and simple as I can.
+Because of its complexity, I’ll try to make things as clear and simple as I can.

-Radare2’s development is pretty quick – the project evolves every day, therefore it’s recommended to use the current git version over the stable one.
-Sometimes the stable version is less stable than the current git version!
+Radare2’s development is pretty quick – the project evolves every day.
+Therefore it’s recommended to use the current git version over the release one.
+Sometimes the release version is less stable than the current git version because of bug fixes!

 git clone https://github.com/radare/radare2.git cd radare2 ./sys/install.sh

-If you don’t want to install the git version or you want the binaries for another machine (Windows, OS X, iOS, etc) check out the download page at the radare2 website.
+If you don’t want to install the git version or you want the binaries for another machine (Windows, OS X, iOS, etc) download the release from github.